 Walking distance to: Canada Line rapid transit, casual dining, Downtown attractions

 This is another family-friendly Vancouver hotel with a great location: it sits between Downtown Vancouver and Yaletown, one of Vancouver's best neighborhoods.
-Yaletown is typically known for its (adult-oriented) nightlife and dining, but it's a great place to stay with kids, too.
-It's safe, there are neighborhood grocery stores and pharmacies, casual dining options, and nearby parks.
+Yaletown is typically known for its (adult-oriented) nightlife and dining, but it's a great place to stay with kids as well.
+It's safe and there are plenty of neighborhood grocery stores and pharmacies, casual dining options, and nearby parks.

-The Moda Hotel has rooms with two double beds (to sleep four) and adjoining room options, complimentary cribs, and will provide additional rollaway beds for a fee.
+The Moda Hotel has rooms with two double beds (to sleep four) and adjoining room options, complimentary cribs, and additional roll-away beds for a fee.

 Times Square Suites Hotel

 Located in the West End near Stanley Park, the Times Square Suites Hotel is a great budget option for families.
 It's highly recommended by Lora Shinn, who runs the travel site Cascadia Kids.
-There are one- and two-bedroom suites that can sleep up to six, and all of the suites have a full kitchen (stove/oven, refrigerator, dishwasher, microwave), laundry, and a living room area.
+There are one- and two-bedroom suites that can sleep up to six, and all of the suites have a full kitchen, laundry facilities, and a living room area.

 Cost: Low-end to Mid-range